microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/peopleadminsettings-list-iteminsights.md

 Get the properties of an [insightsSettings](../resources/insightssettings.md) object for displaying or returning item insights in an organization.

-To learn how to customize the privacy of item insights in an organization, see [Customize item insights privacy](/graph/insights-customize-item-insights-privacy).
+To learn how to customize the privacy of item insights in an organization, see [Customize item insights privacy in Microsoft Graph](/graph/insights-customize-item-insights-privacy).

 ## Permissions